sudara/melatonin_perfetto/README.md

 sdk/perfetto.cc
 ```

-### Step 3: Add Header Search Paths
+### Step 4: Add to your project's Header Search Paths

-In the Exporter (for example Xcode macOS), tell the Projucer where to find `perfetto/sdk` folder.
+In the Project Settings (gear at the top right of the sidebar), tell the Projucer where to find `perfetto/sdk` folder.

-For example, if you downloaded it as a sibling folder to the project, you would add the following to Header Search Paths:
+For example, if you downloaded it as a sibling folder to the project, you would add the following to `Header Search Paths`:

 ```
 ../perfetto/sdk
 ```

-### Step 4: Add read/write permissions where necessary (macOS)
+### Step 5: Add read/write permissions where necessary (macOS)

 This lets perfetto write out the trace files.

-With `App Sandbox` enabled, you'll have to add the following:
+With `App Sandbox` enabled, you'll have to enable the following:

 ```
 `File Access: Read/Write: Download Folder (Read/Write)`